Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A simplest field theory model

-However, as we will see below and in Sec.IV, a TMT model can provide an alternative way to solve the problem of initial conditions for inflation.
-Here, firstly, we use a simple way to avoid the complication of the inflationary scenario caused by an almost exponentially growing part of $V_{eff }^{( 0)}(\varphi)$.
+As we will see, the more general model studied in Sec.3 may provide an alternative approach to solving the problem of initial conditions for inflation.
+However, here we restrict ourselves to demonstrating a simple way to avoid complicating the inflationary scenario caused by the almost exponentially growing part of $V_{eff }^{(0)}(\varphi)$.
 To do this, it is enough to use arbitrariness in the choice of the parameter $|V_1|$ or, what is the same, in the choice of $\zeta_v$, see Eq.(\ref{zeta in vac 0}).
 For example, if $\zeta_v = 0.2$, then $V_{eff }^{(0)}(\varphi_*)$ exceeds the typical plateau height by about $10\%$.
 In this case, when $\varphi_{in}$ is close to $\varphi_*$, inflation is driven from the very beginning by a scalar field with a potential, the shape of which differs little from a flat one.
 As an example with $\zeta_v = 0.2$, the plots of the TMT effective potentials $V_{eff }^{(0)}(\varphi)$ for four values of $q$ are shown in Fig.2, where the points on the graphs corresponding to $q$-dependent values of $\varphi_*$ are marked.
 Note that the value $\zeta_v = 0.2$ corresponds to the choice of $|V_1|\approx 0.04|V_2|\approx (0.45qM_P)^4$.

-The qualitative conclusion following from this result is as follows: {\em in the framework of the considered simplest model, there is a region of model parameters where the theory forbids in our Universe the canonically normalized inflaton field $\varphi$ to exceed values starting from which the potential has an exponentially growing " tail"}.
-Note that, as will be shown in Sec.IV and Appendix, this conclusion can be violated if the initial gradient energy density is greater than the initial kinetic energy density.
+The qualitative conclusion following from these results is as follows: {\em within the framework of the considered simplest model, there is a wide range of model parameters, where the theory forbids in our Universe the canonically normalized inflaton field $\varphi$ to exceed the value, starting from which the potential has an exponentially growing "tail"}.
+Note that, as will be shown in Sec.3 and Appendix B, this conclusion can be violated if the initial gradient energy density is greater than the initial kinetic energy density.

 To complete the picture, we still need to make sure that $\zeta$ remains positive during the entire time of cosmological evolution.
 To control the change in $\zeta$ we need to know the sign of $\frac{d\zeta}{d\varphi}$.
 It follows from Eq.(\ref{phi via canonical varphi}) that: 1) as $\varphi >0$ also $\phi >0$; 2) $\frac{d\phi}{d\varphi}>0$; 3) $sign\left(\frac{d\zeta}{d\varphi}\right)=sign\left(\frac{d\zeta}{d\phi}\right)$.
 Therefore, to simplify the calculation, instead of $\frac{d\zeta}{d\varphi}$ one can find $\frac{d\zeta}{d\phi}$.
 Using Eqs.(\ref{V1 V2 M}) and (\ref{zeta in vac 0}) we obtain from the constraint (\ref{Constraint})